Terms of Business

 - Legal and regulatory compliance

 We confirm that the data will be held and processed in accordance with the requirements of The Data Protection Act 1998 and our duties under The Solicitors' Code of Conduct 2007.
+You may view a copy of the Code of Conduct on the SRA website at www.sra.org.uk.
 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to the personal data we hold about you.

 STORAGE OF DOCUMENTS & VETTING OF FILES AND CONFIDENTIALITY